ryanlenihan/PowerBI3D-ifc/README.md

 ## Acknowledgement
-This custom visual was developed for 3DM by [Diego Apellániz](https://github.com/diego-apellaniz/PowerBI3D).<br/> <br/>
+This custom visual was initially developed for 3DM by [Diego Apellániz](https://github.com/diego-apellaniz/PowerBI3D).<br/> <br/>

 ## Features
 ✅ Filtering: slicer -> model
 ✅ Filtering: model -> other visuals
-🟩 Conditional coloring based on db values
+✅ Conditional coloring based on db values
-🟩 Allowing user to upload files in the format tab to avoid issues with COR
+✅ Allowing user to upload files in the format tab to avoid issues with COR
 ✅ there seems to be an issue with fetching web-ifc.wasm
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;updated 2023-05-10
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-> turned out to be an issue with IFCLoader.js